hay-kot/recipes-api/README.md

 ## Recipes API

 Standalone Python API for working with Recipe data.
-This is a work in progress, and is not yet ready for use.
+This is a work in progress.

+TODO's
+- [ ] More robust error handling
+- [ ] Stream HTML to prevent DOS attacks

 Runtime Dependencies
 - Crfpp + model